 A life insurance policy provides the mortgage bank a reimbursement of outstanding loan in the event of death of the customer (the mortgage customer).
-Those policies can be extended to include permanent total disability.
+Those policies can be extended to include permanent total disability and severe illness.

-Health insurance for covering medical expenses
+1.2.7 Health insurance for covering medical expenses